 How Can We Effectively Overcome Implicit Biases in Education?
 Learning From Educators Who Close the Achievement Gap Main Ideas Additional Information Resources Educators should be given the opportunity to learn from and emulate the teachers who close the achievement gap in their classrooms.
 All over the country there are teachers who seem to be able to close the achievement gap with their students by eliminating bias.
 We need to learn from them.
 Consider the following questions regarding the practices of these teachers: How do they build trust in their classrooms?
 How do they come to know their students as complex individuals?
 What learning routines and instructional practices characterize their classrooms?
 How do they maintain the dignity of and humanize their students?
 Research shows that teachers who have a more empathetic mindset are less likely to threaten students, assign detention or suspension, or involve administrators.
-These same teachers are more likely to solicit input from students and make changes to how they interact with them (Quereshi & Okonofua, 2017, p.
+These same teachers are more likely to solicit input from students and make changes to how they interact with them (Quereshi &amp; Okonofua, 2017, p.
 17).
 Often teachers who successfully eliminate bias create classrooms founded upon the principles of social justice and equity.
 These teachers often engage in the following practices: They employ curriculum that focuses on the needs and experiences of the children within them and helps students see the relevance of what they are learning in the context of the larger world.
-They employ curriculum that focuses on the needs and experiences of the children within them and helps students see the relevance of what they are learning in the context of the larger world.
-They emploace learning experiences that encourage students to "talk back" to the world and consider such questions as "Who benefits and who suffers?
+They emplorace learning experiences that encourage students to "talk back" to the world and consider such questions as "Who benefits and who suffers?
+Why is a given practice fair or unfair?
+What are its origins?
 What alternatives can we imagine?
 What alternatives can we imagine?
 What alternatives can we imagine?
-What is required to make change?"
-(Au, Bigelow, & Karp, 2007).
-They explore literature that includes the experiences and voices of all who are part of our society, especially those who are "marginalized and dominated" (Au, Bigelow, & Karp, 2007, p. x).
-Kamm Solutions' Interactive Literature Review Table on Closing the Achievement Gap Kamm Solutions Interactive Literature Review Table on Social and Emotional Learning Kamm Solutions' Collaborative Curriculum Design The Relationship Between Trust and Bias Social Justice Standards
+They engloge in learning tasks and assignments that are participatory and experiential where students are challenged to be mentally and even physically active.
+They engage in learning tasks and assignments that help the students feel cared about by the teacher and by one another.
+In these classrooms, students feel safe to discuss freely their ideas withou tridicule or dismissal.
+Kamm Solutions' Interactive Literature Review Table on Closing the Achievement GapKamm Solutions Interactive Literature Review Table on Social and Emotional LearningKamm Solutions' Collaborative Curriculum DesignThe Relationship Between Trust and BiasSocial Justice Standards

-How Can We Effectively Overcome Implicit Biases in Education?
-Learning From Educators Who Close the Achievement Gap Main Ideas Additional Information Resources concepts being taught.
-They demand that the curriculum and all within the classroom be culturally sensitive (Au, Bigelow, & Karp, 2007, p. xi).
+Educators - Researchers - Presenters How Can We Effectively Overcome Implicit Biases in Education?
+Learning From Educators Who Close the Achievement Gap Main Ideas Additional Information Resources concepts being taught. • They demand that the curriculum and all within the classroom be culturally sensitive (Au, Bigelow, & Karp, 2007, p. xi).